 In 2008, Wyndzen published a peer commentary responding to a target article by historian Alice Dreger.
 The article was published by Kenneth Zucker in Archives of Sexual Behavior, a sexology journal where Bailey served on the editorial board.
 Zucker had been praised throughout Bailey’s book, so many Zucker critics saw this as a conflict of interest.
-Dreger had also given a draft to journalist Benedict Carey at the New York Times a year before publication.
+Dreger had also given a draft to anti-trans activist Benedict Carey at the New York Times a year before publication.
 Carey had given favorable coverage to Bailey before with his 2005 piece “Gay, Straight, or Lying: Bisexuality Revisited.”
 That piece uncritically repeated Bailey’s claims that male bisexuality does not exist.
 Carey’s 2007 favorable coverage of Dreger painted Bailey as a “scientist under siege.”
 In 2008, Wyndzen’s commentary was published with a number of others:

 A social psychology of a history of a snippet in the psychology of transgenderism.